markpbaggett/exodus/docs/source/contents/00_philosophy_patterns_strategy.rst

 ====================

 UTK's philosophy for migration is to automate as much of the migration as possible without touching metadata or files by hand.
+In order to prepare for migration, UTK developed a `metadata mapping <https://utk-mods-to-rdf.readthedocs.io/>`_ from MODS to RDF that informs migration utilities how to read in descriptive metadata in MODS and write it to the correct RDF field.

-In order to do this, UTK starts by defining a machine-readable config for working with its descriptive metadata.
+In order to align code with this metadata mapping, UTK starts by defining a machine-readable config for working with its descriptive metadata.
 The machine readable file is in yaml.
 The yaml file has 1 property called :code:`mapping` with an array of properties that align with our m3 profile or another m3 profile.

 There are two patterns for properties:  :code:`basic` and :code:`special`.